-To replace a blade on your table saw, start by unplugging the machine and removing any guards or covers that may be in place.
+To replace a blade on your table saw, start by unplugging the machine and removing the blade guard, throat plate, or covers that may be in place.
 Loosen the arbor nut using a wrench and remove the old blade carefully from the arbor assembly.
 Then, install the new blade onto the arbor assembly making sure it is properly aligned with any spacers before tightening down the arbor nut securely.
-Finally, replace any guards or covers before using your table saw again.
+Finally, replace any guards, throat plate, or covers before using your table saw again.

 Troubleshooting Common Issues with Table Saws

 Table saws are a valuable tool in any woodworking shop, but like any other piece of equipment, they can experience issues over time.
 Some common problems that can arise with table saws include misaligned cuts, blade wobbling, and motor malfunctions.
 These issues can lead to decreased performance and even safety hazards if not addressed promptly.

 One solution for fixing misaligned cuts is to adjust the fence on your table saw.
 If your cuts are consistently off-target or at an angle, it’s likely that your fence is not properly aligned with the blade.
 To fix this issue, start by unplugging the machine and loosening the bolts on the fence assembly.
 Then, use a straight edge, carpenter’s square, or digital angle guide to check the rip fence with the blade alignment before tightening down all bolts securely.